RishikeshPatel98/TaskManagerApplication/README.md

 **License**

-This project is licensed under the IUBH International Hoschule License.
+This project is licensed under the IUBH International Hochschule License.

 **Contact**